-The Company paid a total of \$11,271 to the law firm of Welch and Zink, Mr. Welch, managing partner, for legal services performed during the fiscal year ended September 30, 2018.
+The Company paid a total of \$13,190 to the Welch Law Firm for legal services performed during the fiscal year ended September 30, 2019.
+Mr. Welch is the managing partner of Welch Law Firm.

-The Company paid \$4,030 to Cook Brothers Truck Parts for the fiscal year ended September 30, 2018.
+The Company paid \$5,948 to Cook Brothers Truck Parts for the fiscal year ended September 30, 2019.
 Mr. Henry Cook is the majority owner of Cook Brothers Truck Parts.